Scholarships for U-M Students

 2) The applicant must meet at least one (1) of the criteria listed below:

-• The applicant is a primary caregiver for a minor, elderly adult, or disabled adult, and caregiving responsibilities will continue into the 2025-26 school year,** OR
+- The applicant is a primary caregiver for a minor, elderly adult, or disabled adult, and caregiving responsibilities will continue into the 2026-27 school year.**

 * Interruption in Education

-For undergraduate applicants, the interruption in education should reflect a period of at least 24 consecutive months of non-enrollment in any program where they were earning academic credit.
-For graduate applicants, the interruption in education should reflect a period of at least 60 consecutive months of non-enrollment in any program where they were earning academic credit.
+For undergraduate applicants, the interruption in education should reflect a period of at least 24 consecutive months of non-enrollment in any program in which they earned academic credit.
+For graduate applicants, the interruption in education should reflect a period of at least 60 consecutive months of non-enrollment in any program in which the applicant earned academic credit.

 **Primary Caregiver definition:

-In addition to these criteria, preference will be given to students who are underrepresented at the University of Michigan; for example, students coming from a single-parent home, veterans, or first-generation students (no parent has completed a bachelor’s degree).
-To be considered for more than a minimum scholarship offer, graduate and undergraduate applicants must submit a complete Federal Application for Student Aid (FAFSA) to the Office of Financial Aid if they are eligible.
-The U-M preferred date to submit a FAFSA for 2025-26 is March 31, 2025.
+To be considered for more than a minimum scholarship offer, graduate and undergraduate applicants must submit a complete Federal Application for Student Aid (FAFSA) to the Office of Financial Aid if they are eligible to do so.
+The U-M preferred date to submit a FAFSA for the 2026-27 academic year is March 31, 2026.

-Students can only be identified as a CEW+ Scholarship recipient one time.
+Students can only be identified as a CEW+ Scholarship recipient once.
 If you received a CEW+ Scholarship in a previous year, you may be eligible to apply for a fellowship (note: fellowships have specific eligibility requirements listed here).

 Application components are listed below so you can begin preparing your application at your own pace.